Cleaning Exterior Copper Components

 - Available from chemical supply house, drugstore or pharmaceutical supply distributor, garden and lawn supply center, hardware store, swimming pool supply distributor, or water and sanitation supply

 - A corrosive liquid inorganic acid used especially as an oxidizing agent, in nitrations, and in making organic compounds such as fertilizers, explosives and dyes.

 - Potential Hazards: CORROSIVE TO FLESH; CORROSIVE TO CONCRETE, STEEL, WOOD OR GLASS.

 - Available from chemical supply house or hardware store.

 A. Cellulose sponge mop or similar applicator

 C. Heavy gloves and protective gear

-NOTE: ABRASIVE AGENTS ARE NOT TO BE USED.
+NOTE: ABRASIVE AGENTS ARE NOT TO BE USE.